 Some people are good at being patient.
 But for me, this is a skill I must learn.
 And relearn.
 And relearn.

 And I relearnt it very recently.

-I just spent the weekend at the Hay House Writer’s Workshop, where me and 500 of my closest wannabe-published-author-friends got to learn from some of the best in the publishing biz about the important of sitting down to write daily, how to create our own writing process (and by process, I mean just write), how to listen to our muse when she comes, insider knowledge into the publishing process, and of course, how to write a book proposal.
+I just spent the weekend at the Hay House Writer’s Workshop, where I (along with about 500 others) got to learn from some of the best in the publishing biz about the importance of sitting down to write daily, how to create our own writing process (and by process, I mean just write), how to listen to our muse when she comes, insider knowledge into the publishing process, and of course, how to write a book proposal.
 In a few months, one (or possibly two) of the participants at this workshop will win an international publishing deal with Hay House.
 Cue: shallow breaths, and learning how to be patient, again.

 At the end of the workshop, while walking back to my car, part me instinctively felt this intense pull, drive, urge… to very super-fragilistic-expialidociously run home very very very fast and quickly quickly quickly write my book proposal because we only have about 3 months to do it and OMG what if I can’t get it done quick enough and somewhere out there in the world is a book deal with MY name on it (and I know it’s a long name and all, but it’s totally out there) and what if I miss it and maybe this is it.
 MAYBE THIS IS IT!